-- 9. Rough Mix.
+9. Rough Mix.
 Once a solid remix arrangement is established, it is helpful to start setting appropriate track volume levels to create a rough mix.
 Mixing is the processing of molding together the arrangement.
-Common goals in mixing include adding clarity and definition of each instrument; controlling the dynamics of individual instruments; adding plugin effects to create ambiance; and finally adjusting volume and pan settings. - 10.
-Open the Mixer tab in the bottom left part of the Workspace.
-In the mixer window all the tracks are represented in vertical columns of adjustment panels.
-To raise or lower the volume of an instrument, move the vertical slider, the volume slider, up or down.
-The pan slider, located above the volume slider, moves horizontally and pushes an instrument to the left or right of the listening field.
-Try dialing in different volume and pan settings to the mix.
+Common goals in mixing include adding clarity and definition of each instrument; controlling the dynamics of individual instruments; adding plugin effects to create ambience; and finally adjusting volume and pan settings.